aalferov/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     11. Makes tidy dataset tidy_df with mean of each variable
     12. Writes tidy_df dataser to tidy_data.txt file

+The list of column names in the tidy dataset:
 * label
 * subject
 * tBodyAcc-mean()-X